V00D00-child/token_farm/README.md

 4. Run smart contract deployment script "npm run block:deploy" (note: whenever a change is made to smart contract make sure to compile by running "npm run block:compile")
 5. Start React app "npm run start"
 6. Go to localhost:3000/ in the browser
-7. Stake, unstake and earn tokens!!
+7. Stake, unstake and earn interest!!

 ## On init deployment
-After smart contracts are deployed to Blockchain, we transferr 1million Dapp tokens to the Token Farm(Digital Bank) and also transefer 100 Dai tokens to the investors wallet.
+After smart contracts are deployed to Blockchain, we transferr 1 million Dapp tokens to the Token Farm(Digital Bank) and also transefer 100 Dai tokens to the investors wallet.

 ## Features
 ThisDecentralized finance Blockchain app allows investors to: